-SHOES: 8-inch safety boats or the optional boat shoe (dark brown leather) low cut shoe of moccasin type be worn with this uniform.
+SHOES: 8-inch safety boats or the optional boat shoe (dark brown leather) low cut shoe of moccasin type construction with functional rawhide lacing, brass eyelets and non-marking sole may be worn with this uniform.
 Boat shoes are to be worn ONLY on board a boat.